BRIMIR project

 With Europe and Germany seeking greater sovereignty, the supply of helium to the area is now of strategic importance, and 45-8 ENERGY is now interested in developing this resource, discovered over 60 years ago.

-In July 2023, 45-8 ENERGY applied to the Bergamt Stralsund Regional Geological Service for an exploration license.
-The application, named BRIMIR, covers an area of 113 km² in north-eastern Germany, and includes 7 municipalities.
+In September 2023, 45-8 ENERGY applied to the Bergamt Stralsund Mining Authority for an exploration license.
+In November 2023, 45-8 ENERGY was awarded the exploration license, named Brimir.
+The license covers an area of 113 km² in north-eastern Germany, including 7 municipalities.

-The exploration license has been requested for a period of 5 years, so that 45-8 ENERGY can carry out the data acquisition necessary to validate the helium potential of the BRIMIR area.
+The exploration license has been granted for a period of 5 years to enable 45-8 ENERGY to acquire the data required to validate the helium potential of the Brimir area.

 01